catrincm/personal-website/content/publication/2020-avoiding/index.md

 summary: "This argues that evidence gathering is epistemically irrational for the (Buchak-style) risk-avoidant agent.
 To do this we consider how accuracy should be measured once risk-awareness is rationally permissible."

-links:
-- name: Preprint
-  url: Avoiding Risk and Avoiding Evidence.pdf
+url_preprint: Avoiding Risk and Avoiding Evidence.pdf